sosconf/Account-Authentication-Service/README.md

 httpd-itk-2.4.7.04-2.el7.x86_64
 ```

-If you don't have any output, check that the dependency packages are complete.
+Check the dependency packages are completely installed:

 ```shell
 yum -y install httpd*
 ```

-Configure Apache after installation, The configuration files are stored in this path: /etc/httpd/conf/ <br>
+Configure Apache after installation, the configuration files are stored in this path: /etc/httpd/conf/ <br>
-The default Apache listening port is 80, Just use the default port.
+The default Apache is bind on port 80, just use the default port.
 If there are no special needs, do not change the 'httpd.conf'.

 Activate Apache: